fgimian/macbuild-ansible/README.md

     - **Git**: Further aliases and touch-ups to gitconfig (possibly integrating cdiff)
 * Applications (local settings)
-    - **Firefox**: Stored in a series of JavaScript files, may be a challenge
     - **VMware Fusion**: Difficult due to the fact I want a custom keyboard profile for Windows machines